The following individuals form the Executive Board of the National Collegiate Choral Organization and are elected to

 Kellori Dower is the Dean of Fine and Performing Arts at Santa Ana College in Santa Ana, California.
 She was the director of two award-winning high school choral music programs prior to serving as Director of Choral Activities at the collegiate level.
 Past appointments have also included High School administrator and District Arts Administrator positions.
 She was the 2016 recipient of the Outstanding Music Educator Award for the California Music Educators Association.
 She is an active choral composer, adjudicator and clinician.
 Dr. Dower’s work and research regarding culture and music lead to the creation of collegiate courses in Rap and Hip Hop, Gospel Music and African American folk compositions.
 Before her current elected term as President, Dr. Dower has previously served on NCCO's National Board, as an inaugural member of the Mission and Vision in Governance Committee, as acting secretary, and as interim president-elect.

 Elizabeth Swanson is associate director of choral studies at the University of Colorado Boulder where she conducts the University Choir and teaches conducting.
 She maintains an active schedule as a guest conductor, adjudicator, and professional choral singer.
 Swanson’s held positions at Nyack College (NYC), The University of Chicago, North Park University, and Ithaca College.
-Prior to her current NCCO position, Swanson served as NCCO’s secretary and as acting chief editor of publications, and as the inaugural chair of the Mission and Vision in Governance Committee.
+Now serving her second elected term as Vice President, Swanson served as NCCO’s secretary, as acting chief editor of publications, and as the inaugural chair of the Mission and Vision in Governance Committee.
 Swanso She’s earned degrees from St. Olaf College (BME), Ithaca College (MM), and Northwestern University (DM).